navu-co/api-node/README.md

 ...
 ```

+## Conversation Metrics
+If you're looking for a simple set of daily metrics that show the overall operation of the conversations on your site,
+use the conversationMetrics API.
+This is specifically designed to integration nicely with dashboard products and includes
+a schema and a very simple table of metrics.
+By default, it will return metrics for the past 30 days.
+You can choose
+other start and end dates if preferred.
+There is no paging.

 ## Timestamps
-All timestamps used in details and responses are numbers that correspond to standard Unix-style timestamps -- i.e.,
+Timestamps used in details and responses are numbers that correspond to standard Unix-style timestamps -- i.e.,
 milliseconds since January 1, 1970 GMT.

 ## Cursors, Paging and Throttling